For children 0-6 years

 - NDIS participants 21 years of age and over.
 If you are a young adult aged 21 to 25 years (inclusive) you may choose to receive services through either the CSO or Voucher program.

 Participants can choose their provider of supports under the Voucher Program of the HSP.
-There are around 280 contracted service providers (external) to choose from.
+There are around 280 contracted service providers (external) (External website) to choose from.
 Contracted service providers are not required to be registered with the NDIA to deliver services under the Voucher component of the HSP.

 If you are 26 years and over, you will need to apply for the HSP Voucher Program.
-Complete the NDIS HSP application form (external) and have it signed by your doctor.
-Your LAC or NDIA planner will then submit the completed form including their details to firstname.lastname@example.org.
+Complete the NDIS HSP application form (external) (External website) and have it signed by your doctor.
+Your LAC or NDIA planner will then submit the completed form including their details to email@example.com.

 You will then receive a voucher and welcome pack from the HSP, which is valid for three years.
-You can use this voucher to receive fully subsidised hearing services and devices from contracted service providers (external) under the HSP.
+You can use this voucher to receive fully subsidised hearing services and devices from contracted service providers (external) (External website) under the HSP.

 Under the HSP, fully subsidised hearing aids must meet, and often exceed the performance and technical requirements prescribed by the program which are designed to help appropriately manage the effects of most people's hearing loss".
 Therefore, all hearing devices funded under the HSP are of a high-quality.

 If you are eligible for the CSO component of the HSP, you will be able to access a broad range of high-quality hearing devices (including hearing aids), at no cost.
 You may also be eligible to receive devices in addition to hearing aids, for example a remote microphone system, to make the most of your hearing ability.
 These devices are all provided fully subsidised under the HSP and funding does not need to be included in your NDIS plan.
 Speech processor maintenance and repairs are also funded under the CSO component of the HSP if you have a Cochlear Implant.
-NDIS participants under 26 years of age may be eligible to receive speech processor upgrades from Australian Hearing if they meet the speech processor upgrade criteria (external).
+NDIS participants under 26 years of age may be eligible to receive speech processor upgrades from Australian Hearing if they meet the speech processor upgrade criteria (external) (External website).

 If you are eligible for the HSP Voucher Program, you will also be able to access a high-quality hearing device (i.e. hearing aid) at no cost.
 You can access a wide range of fully subsidised hearing devices which have been recommended by your hearing provider, and are designed to help appropriately manage the effects of your hearing impairment.